 6. Importing without verifying frequency band

 The solution: Verify your device operates in Chilean authorized bands BEFORE importing.
-Not all FCC or CE certified devices work in Chile.

 Frequently asked questions